open-traffic-generator/ac4-workshop/lab-05/README.md

 ### If Iperf... then Why CyPerf?

 Curious how CyPerf differs from the popular tool Iperf?
 CyPerf offers unique test workflows and cloud-native features designed for modern distributed architectures.

 [**Tell me**](IperfVsCyperf.md)

----

-**Give it a try and see how much data your setup can move!**

-> *Note: You can always refer to the CyPerf CE documentation or `cyperf` for a full list of configurable options.*

----